UniversalViewer/universalviewer/CONFIG.md

 ##### zoomToSearchResultEnabled
 **Type**: `boolean`
 **Default**: `true`
 Determines if zoom to search result is enabled.

 ##### zoomToBoundsEnabled
 **Type**: `boolean`
 **Default**: `true`
- Determines if zoom to bounds is enabled.
+When true, activating an annotation (e.g. clicking on a search result) will zoom in on the annotation; when false, the annotation will be moved into view but the zoom level will not change.

 ## Modules